blabber/lps/README.markdown

 You can use `lps.sh` to show all outdated ports (in the sense  that portscout.freebsd.org has found newer distfiles) on your machine by executing `lps.sh -a`.

+You can use `lps.sh` to show all outdated ports (in the sense  that portscout.freebsd.org has found newer distfiles) on your machine maintained by a given maintainer by executing `lps.sh -m <email of maintainer>`.